 Our second giveaway this week (and the final giveaway for the month) comes courtesy of Chronicle Books.
 I love Chronicle — the design of their books is impeccable and you and your family are sure to enjoy these volumes of verse.
 Chronicle is giving away a set of three books to one of my lucky […]~ read more ~

-E. Kristin Anderson grew up in Westbrook, Maine and is a graduate of Connecticut College.
+E. Kristin Anderson is a Pushcart-nominated poet and author who grew up in Westbrook, Maine and is a graduate of Connecticut College.
 She has a fancy diploma that says “B.A. in Classics,” which makes her sound smart but has not helped her get any jobs in Ancient Rome.
-Once upon a time she worked for The New Yorker magazine, but she decided being a grown up just wasn’t for her.
-Currently living in Austin, Texas, Kristin is an assistant editor at Hunger Mountain for their YA and Children's section and a contributing editor at Found Poetry Review.
+Once upon a time she worked for the lovely folks at The New Yorker magazine, but she soon packed her bags and moved to Texas.
+Currently living in Austin, Texas, Kristin is an online editor at Hunger Mountain and a contributing editor at Found Poetry Review.
 Kristin is the co-editor of the DEAR TEEN ME anthology (Zest Books, 2012), based on the website of the same name.
-As a poet she has been published worldwide in around two dozen literary journals from the UK indie-queen Fuselit, to Cordite in Australia to the US’ Post Road and the Cimarron Review to the sci fi mag Asimov’s Science Fiction, and she has two forthcoming chapbooks: A GUIDE FOR THE PRACTICAL ABDUCTEE (Red Bird Chapbooks) and A JAB OF DEEP URGENCY (Finishing Line Press).
+As a poet she has been published in many magazines including Post Road, [PANK], Asimov’s Science Fiction, Hotel Amerika, Raleigh Review and Cicada and she has work forthcoming in Juked and Contemporary Verse 2.
+Kristin is the author of four chapbooks of poetry: A GUIDE FOR THE PRACTICAL ABDUCTEE (Red Bird Chapbooks, 2014), A JAB OF DEEP URGENCY (Finishing Line Press, 2014), PRAY, PRAY, PRAY: Poems I wrote to Prince in the middle of the night (forthcoming from Porkbelly Press), and ACOUSTIC BATTERY LIFE (forthcoming from ELJ Publications).
 She hand-wrote her first trunk book at sixteen.
-It was about the band Hanson and may or may not still be in a notebook at her parents’ house.
-Kristin’s work appears in the anthology COIN OPERA II, a collection of poems about video games from Sidekick Books and FUTUREDAZE, an anthology of YA SciFi from Underwords.
-She is represented by Christina Hogrebe at the Jane Rotrosen Agency.
+It was about the band Hanson and may or may not still be in a notebook in her parents’ garage.
+She blogs at EKristinAnderson.com and is currently working on a full-length collection of erasure poems from women’s and teen magazines.

 Follow me on Twitter

-- National Poetry Month: Guest Post from Laura Purdie Salas: Looking for Poems in All the Wrong Places
+- National Poetry Month: Guest Post from Ellen Hopkins: Painting the Verbal Landscape

-- National Poetry Month: Guest Post from Ishbelle Bee: Milkshake Witches
+- National Poetry Month: Guest Post From Michalle Gould: When Is It Enough?

-- National Poetry Month: Guest Post from Sean Cummings: Lest We Forget
+- National Poetry Month: Guest Post from Nancy Reddy: Finding Humor in the Poetic:

-- National Poetry Month: Guest Post from K.A.
-Holt: Poetry is Yours
+- National Poetry Month: Guest Post from Marion Dane Bauer: I Am Not a Poet

-- National Poetry Month: Guest Post from Cindy Jenson-Elliott: Potatoetry – Writing Outside with Children
+- National Poetry Month: Guest Post from Leslie Bulion: Hearing Music, Writing Science